Icenium/bond-content/quick-start-nativescript/1-build-photo-album.md

 #### Action

 * **a.** Right-click the `app` folder and choose **Add** --> **New File**.
 * **b.** Name the file after the file that contains the UI objects that need styling.
-In our case, the name should be `main.css`.
+In our case, the name should be `main-page.css`.
 * **c.** In order to change the foreground color, background color and font properties of the `Button` type, set the following CSS:
 ```
 Button {